rdubowski/Backend/README.md

-# Frontend
+# Backend
-Frontend - FLASK microservice application
+Backend - FLASK microservice application

-# Running
-Run `python app.py` then enter `localhost:5000` on your internet browser.
-(To work correctly you need to run it parallel with the Backend service).
+Run `python app.py`.
+You can make `GET` and `POST` calls to `localhost:5001` or use the GUI provided by the Frontend service (It needs to be run parallel with the Backend application).

 To learn more about the application please check our Introduction to programming course on youtube: https://www.youtube.com/watch?v=sCpVNizJbiE